THE STORY

 BIO

-Carla began her professional career singing with her first cousin, Barbara Ingram and best friend, Evette L. Benton.
-These three Camden natives became the in-house background recording vocalists for Philadelphia International Records.
+The trio was born when Carla's first cousin, Barbara Ingram got word a new record company could use some background singers.
+Carla volunteered best friend, Evette L. Benton and after a single audition for co-owner of the newly formed Philadelphia International Records, Thom Bell, these three Camden natives became the in-house background recording vocalists for Philadelphia International Records.
 Producers from all over the world came to Philadelphia to record at the famous Sigma Sound Studios for that special Philly Sound throughout the 1970’s and early 80’s.
 Carla, Barbara and Evette were part of that sound.
-When asked what the name of the group was, the ladies steadfastly resisted a group name.
-"We're just Carla, Barbara ans Evette!"
-It is these women’s voices you sing along with when you hum along with Billy Paul on “Me and Mrs. Jones” and The Spinners “I’ll Be Around”, The Stylistics “Break up to Make Up”, McFadden and Whitehead’s “Ain’t No Stopping Us Now”, Patti Labelle’s “New Attitude”, “If Only You Knew” and “On My Own” to name a very few.
-Indeed, if you are a fan of ‘Old School’ and Philadelphia International Records artists like Teddy Pendergrass, Jean Carne, MFSB, Dexter Wansel, Lou Rawls, and others, then you have been listening to and enjoying their vocal talents for decades.
-Carla Benson, Barbara Ingram and Evette Benton were listed among the Top 40 Women in the Music Business in the late 70’s.
+No doubt, you've been humming along with these ladies for decades.
+It is these women’s voices you sing along with on Billy Paul on “Me and Mrs. Jones”, The Spinners “Love Don't Love Nobody”, Evelyn Champagne Kings "Shame”, Keni Burkes, “Keep Rising to the Top” McFadden and Whitehead’s “Ain’t No Stopping Us Now”, Patti Labelle’s “New Attitude”, “If Only You Knew” and “On My Own” to name a very few.
+It is said that every hour, every day, somewhere in the world, someone is listening to a song these ladies recorded.
 Named “The Sweeties” for the “sweet, angelic sound” these ladies produced by legendary powerhouse vocalist Patti Labelle, The Sweeties were sought after by producer’s worldwide.

-Carla developed a Love of the Theater as a girl traveling to New York with her mother to see “Purlie”, starring Melba Moore, “Hello Dolly” starring Pearl Bailey, Raisin”, with Debby Allen, “The Wiz” starring Stephanie Mills, “Dreamgirls” starring Jennifer Holliday”, and “Ain’t Misbehavin’” with Nell Carter.
-This love of acting led to lead roles in several off-Broadway productions including “Dreamgirls” and “Ain’t Misbehavin”.
+Carla developed a Love of Theater as a young girl and needed to remain active in the Performance arena.
 She wrote and directed an ensemble cast; produced and performed in her creation she called “Rhapsody in Black”©.
 There was standing room only and Carla received 5 curtain calls.
-For three consecutive years, Miss Benson appeared as a featured performer in the Kennedy Center for the Performing Arts in Washington DC’s annual production of “The Black Nativity”.
+Her love of acting led to lead roles in several off-Broadway productions including “Dreamgirls” and “Ain’t Misbehavin”.
+For three consecutive years, she appeared as a featured performer in the Kennedy Center for the Performing Arts in Washington DC’s annual production of “The Black Nativity” directed by famed Director Mike Malone, Founder of the famous Duke Ellington School of the Performing Arts also in Washington D.C.
+Carla has performed in productions directed by Tony Award Winners, Joe Walker ("The River Niger") and George Faison, ("The Wiz")

 Press Photos